Amazon is on a seemingly unstoppable rise…and unsurprisingly so is Amazon FBA.

 The time is right, the market is right…and there are people willing to train you so that you don't have to go through a few years of trial and error like they had to.

-I would absolutely recommend that you get some help, especially when it comes to identifying the best products to sell on Amazon…you have to get this bit right in order to succeed.
+I would absolutely recommend that you get some help, especially when it comes to identifying the best products to sell on Amazon…you have to get this bit right in order to succeed over the long run.